 I wanted to share a formal thank you for being with us on Erev Shavuot, on behalf of our staff, clergy and congregants.

-It was so wonderful to work with you leading up to the program and to spend the in person time together this past weekend.
-Your “Fighting Antisemitism” keynote was excellent.
+It was so wonderful to work with you leading up to the ADL Kulanu Shavout program and to spend the in person time together this past weekend.
+Your “Fighting Antisemitism” keynote was excellent and a perfect complement to the Kulanu program.
 You helped us get our feet off the ground for this work and we are so grateful for that.
 We feel proud of the work we’re doing on antisemitism and elated to have a new partner on the path ahead.

 “It’s been more than three years since the Pittsburgh Shooting, but every time there’s a shooting or an attack on a Jewish person, I feel like I’m instantly transported back to that day.
 For a moment, I feel helpless, isolated and afraid.
 But that’s not the case.
 The Jewish people have amazing neighbors of all faiths and there are small but powerful actions I take to empower myself and those around me.